Do You Monitor Yourself in Relationships?

 Too honest.

-For many, this becomes so automatic that it barely even registers anymore.
+For many of us, this becomes so automatic that it barely even registers anymore.
+It just feels like being socially aware.
+Or emotionally intelligent.
+Or considerate.
+Or good at relationships.

+Being likable, agreeable, desirable, helpful, or accommodating can create moments of closeness that feel like belonging.
 Moving outside those expectations can risk criticism, rejection, withdrawal, conflict, or exclusion.

 Who do I need to be here?